 Smoking Vs. Eating Shrooms

-As stated above, while smoking shrooms is an option, eating them raw is said to be the most effective way to achieve the best results.
+As stated above, while smoking shrooms is an option, eating them raw is said to be the most effective way to achieve the desired results.
 People who opt to smoke magic mushrooms often choose to add other ingredients such as marijuana or other substances that can enhance the effect of the shrooms.
-As exciting of a combination as this may sound, these mixtures, along with a few glasses of your favorite alcoholic beverage can potentially lead to “the best” or “the worst time of your life.”
-Mixing these unpredictable chemicals is a risky endeavor because one really knows for certain how these various substances will interact with one another.
-Subsequently, a “bad trip” can lead to aggression, uncontrolled violent behavior, and even suicide attempts.

 Studies carried out in the 1960s have ascertained that shrooms can exude positive effects on mental patients’ health.
 However, more studies need to be conducted to support these claims and to find an efficient way in which users will be able to inhale this substance without the fear of suffering various side effects, such as different pulmonary diseases.
 Nonetheless, current findings have confirmed the following positive properties and effects of magic mushrooms, which may include: